anshulsamar/anshulsamar.github.io/_texts/psych103.md

 a call to see consequence, not in headlines or textbooks, but behind the eyes of *real* students.

 --------------------------------------

-*My deepest gratitude to all the students in Psych 103 this quarter for an unforgettable experience.
+*My gratitude to all the students in Psych 103 for an unforgettable experience.
 Thanks to our teaching team Dereca, Danny, Hazel, and Gabriela; my facilitation instructor, Danny; my TA partner, Tracy, my section, and the other